Generative Spectrum Cartography: Unified Reconstruction and Active Sensing via Diffusion Models

-The dataset consists of 100{,}000 simulated electromagnetic maps generated from single-transmitter spatial loss functions (SLFs) on a \(50 \times 50\) grid.
-Transmitter locations are uniformly distributed across the spatial area, and the path-loss exponent \(\gamma_r\) is sampled from a uniform distribution to emulate diverse propagation environments.
-Multiple transmitters are incorporated by superimposing independently generated SLFs, with the number of transmitters \(R \in \{1,2,\dots,10\}\).
-Each SLF is further associated with a randomly generated power spectral density (PSD), resulting in a set of three-dimensional electromagnetic tensors \(X(:,:,k)\).
-These 100{,}000 samples are used to train the diffusion model, enabling it to learn the underlying statistical structure of electromagnetic field distributions.
+The dataset contains 100{,}000 simulated electromagnetic maps.
+Transmitter locations are uniformly distributed over the spatial domain.
+To model multi-source interference, we superimpose independently generated SLF components, with the number of sources ranging from $R\in\{1,2,\ldots,10\}$.
+Each simulated environment yields a multi-frequency electromagnetic tensor, from which fixed-frequency 2D slices are extracted as target PSD maps in the present work.
+These 100{,}000 samples are used to train the diffusion prior and capture the statistical structure of electromagnetic field distributions.
+A representative 2D slice is shown in Fig.~\ref{fig:em_map_slice}.